 - The use of shared spaces will be limited as much as possible and spaces will be disinfected between cohorts.

 - The use of shared equipment will be limited as much as possible and will be disinfected between uses following applicable disinfection standards.
 When possible, equipment will be assigned to a particular camper for the duration of the program.

 Physical Distancing & Face Masks

 We know physical distancing and wearing a face mask is the best practice for preventing the spread of COVID-19.

 - To allow for physical distancing the capacities of our programs are reduced to approximately 50%.

-- Within a cohort, campers, staff, and volunteers will maintain physical distancing and use face masks except when wearing a face mask creates a safety hazard or is not practicable (i.e eating, sleeping, swimming, etc).
+- In a day camp program campers and staff must wear facemasks when indoors.
+When outdoors facemasks must be worn if physical distancing cannot be maintained except when wearing a face mask creates a safety hazard or is not practicable (i.e eating, swimming, etc).